Q: I've already registered for the next term, but I want to change my schedule. Can I do that?

 Q: How can I be sure that I will be enrolled in the same section of a class that I registered for?

 A: Many courses at Moravian meet in two or more sections at different times.
 If one section has too many students in it, and another too few, the registrar may shift some students from one section to another to achieve balance.
-If because of work, family, athletic or other obligations you cannot attend a section of the course other than the one you first selected, you need to have an appropriate dean sign your registration form in the “Section Preference Approval” box.
+If because of work, family, athletic or other obligations you cannot attend a section of the course other than the one you first selected, you need to have get what is called “Section Preference Approval”.
 You may request section preference approval from the Dean of Students, the Dean of Curriculum and Academic Programs, or the Assistant Dean for Academic Advising.
+One of these deans will notify the registrar that your schedule is not to be changed through the “balancing” process.
 You may not have section approval just because you want a certain instructor or because you want to sleep in.
 Registering early (with senior class standing, or as a Comenius Scholar or Add-venture student) does NOT guarantee that you will stay in the section for which you originally registered.

 Q: What if my athletic schedule conflicts with classes?